PhilGrunewald/Behave2016/manuscript.md

 # INTRODUCTION

-The role of the demand side is expected to undergo a fundamental change from a passive load that is to be met using the 'predict and provide' paradigm towards an active and responsive part of the system.
+The role of the demand side is expected to undergo a fundamental change from a passive load that is to be met using the 'predict and provide' paradigm, towards an active and responsive part of the system.
 With the closure of 55% of the UK's fossil fuel capacity over the next decade, the system flexibility, which these plant provide, will be greatly reduced.
 If less flexible low carbon sources are to take their place, new forms of flexibility are needed.
 The National Infrastructure Commission identified a annual saving potential of up to £8.1bn by 2030 [@NIC16] through a combination of storage, interconnections and demand-side-response (DSR).

 The extent to which the 'technical potential' for DSR can be realised in practice is not well understood.
 Demand side modelling efforts therefore need to extend their focus from assessing demand reduction opportunities, towards a better understanding of the precise timing of demand and its potential flexibility.